Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Endpoint Security/Intro to Endpoint Security.md

 # Sysinternals

-With the prior knowledge of Core windows processes, we can now proceed to discuss the available toolset for analysing running artifacts in the backend of a windows machine.
+With the prior knowledge of Core windows processes, we can now proceed to discuss the available toolset for analyzing running artifacts in the backend of a windows machine.
+The sysinternals tools are a compilation of over 70+ windows-based tools.
+Each of the tools falls into one of the following categories:
+- File and Disk Utilities
+- Networking Utilities
+- Process Utilities
+- Security Utilities
+- System Information
+- Miscellaneous

+We will introduce two of the most used sysinternals tools for endpoint investigation for this task.
+- TCP view - Networking Utility tool
+- Process Explorer - Process Utility tool

+# TCP view